kiranma72/abdm-docs/content/2-milestone1/_index.md

 	- Using Aadhaar biometric
 	- Using Aadhaar demographics (offline)
 	- Using driving license
-2. Creation of ABHA address
-	- Using mobile number
+	- Download ABHA Card
-	- Using ABHA number
+	- Default ABHA Address
-3. Verification of ABHA address
+2. Verification of ABHA address
 	- By scan & share
 	- By OTP
 	- By demographics